Nodal structure of bound-state wave functions for systems with quartic dispersion: Quantization condition for double quartic problem

-The fourth order correction $S_4'$ is given in Ref.\cite{Ito2021} (up to total derivatives) and has the following form:

 The higher order terms with $n\ge6$ can be also obtained recursively and expressed through $p(x)$ and its derivatives (for terms $S'_6,S'_8$, see Ref.\cite{Ito2021}).
-However, in this paper, we restrict ourselves to the corrections up to the 4th order.
-In the next section, we use the obtained results and apply the Wentzel complex method to determine the bound state energies for the system with the quartic dispersion and the quartic potential $V(x)=b^4x^4$.
+However, the algebraic complexity of expressions increases rapidly with increasing $n$ and, at a certain stage, requires the use of a computer.
+In this paper, we restrict ourselves to the corrections up to the 4th order.
+We now use the obtained results and apply the Wentzel complex method to determine the bound state energies for the system with the quartic dispersion and the quartic potential $V(x)=b^4x^4$.